RalphClink/Robot-Simulation-Coding-Challenge/readme.md

 The robot class contains the methods to move the robot around the table, and update information such as its current location or direction

+Given the nature of 2d arrays, from a code point of view the coordinates are written in a (y,x) format, but displayed to the user in an (x,y) format.
+For example when accessing the table the code would look something like table[y][x].

 ## The table structure
 The table is a 2d array, with 'x' representing an empty space, and 'R' representing the robots current position.